-Word Study Pre Assessment Will Be On Monday Word Study Assessment Will Be On Friday

-If the student makes 100% on Monday they will be allowed to select 12 new words for the week.
+Word Study Pre Assessment- Will Be On Monday (unless Monday is a holiday then we will test on Tuesday) Word Study Assessment - Will Be On Friday If the student makes 100% on Monday they will be allowed to select 12 new words for the week.
 The new words should be emailed to me on Monday night or written and returned to school on Tuesday morning.
 The words will be used in journal writing, class assignments and the Word Study Assessment on Friday.